groue/GRMustache/README.md

 ### Lambda blocks

-**NB: Lambda blocks are not available until MacOS 10.6, and iOS 4.0.**
+*Note that lambda blocks are not available until MacOS 10.6, and iOS 4.0.*

 You will provide in the context an object built with the GRMustacheLambdaBlockMake function.
 This function takes a block which returns the string that should be rendered, as in the example below:

 	// prepare our link lambda block
-	id linkLambda = GRMustacheLambdaBlockMake(^(GRMustacheSection *section, id context) {
+	id linkLambda = GRMustacheLambdaBlockMake(^(GRMustacheSection *section, GRMustacheContext *context) {
 	  return [NSString stringWithFormat:
 	          @"<a href=\"/people/%@\">%@</a>",
 	          [context valueForKey:@"id"],    // id of person comes from current context [section renderObject:context]] // link text comes from the natural rendering of the inner section });

-- `section` is an object which is able to render the section, provided with a context object.
+- `section` is an object which represent the rendered section.
 - `context` is the current rendering context.

+The `[section renderObject:context]` expression evaluates with the rendering of the section with the given context.

-Note that, in case you would need it, the `section` object has a `templateString` property, which contains the litteral inner section, unrendered (`{{tags}}` will not have been expanded).
+In case you would need it, the `section` object has a `templateString` property, which contains the litteral inner section, unrendered (`{{tags}}` will not have been expanded).

-The rendering now goes as usual, by providing objects for template keys:
+The final rendering now goes as usual, by providing objects for template keys:

 	NSArray *people = ...;
 	[template renderObject:[NSDictionary dictionaryWithObjectsAndKeys: